 FIRST LEGO® League

-The Perot Museum is proud to serve as the North Texas affiliate for FIRST LEGO® League (FLL) — a regional engineering competition that challenges students to use their creativity and technical knowledge to create robots designed to solve real-world problems.
-It’s the ultimate combination of competition and discovery and it’s a proven winner when it comes to engaging students in math and science!
+The Perot Museum is proud to serve as the North Texas affiliate for FIRST LEGO® League — a regional engineering competition that challenges students to use their creativity and technical knowledge to create robots designed to solve real-life problems.
+It's a proven winner when it comes to engaging students in math and science!

 Creating an FLL Team